stirlingboy69/MSP430Player/README.md

 Description:

     The code uses PWM to output a wav sample to a speaker (or head phones).
-Using the Petit FAT file system (see credits), the program will play a wave file stored on a SD.
-The SPI mode on the micro controller is used to read the data off the SD card.
+Using the Petit FAT file system the program will a play wave file stored on an SD card via SPI mode.

 Limitations:
     - The SD card is formated as FAT32.